NCAR/lrose-core/docs/apps/radx/dualpol/RadxPid.md

 If you set this to a path containing the PID-specific parameters, this will override the default parameters.

 Similarly you will need to set a parameter file path for KDP computations.
-[For more details, see](./RadxKdp.md).
+For more details, see [RadxKdp](./RadxKdp.md).

 ### Generating the PID-specific parameter file